 Ever since that hard to watch YouTube video emerged of a straw being painfully extracted from a turtle’s nose, plastic straws have been in the spotlight.
 Many companies have replaced plastic straws with paper or metal alternatives or withdrawn the use of straws altogether.
 Watch the video:

 Instead ask for paper, bamboo or metal alternatives to plastic straws.
 Better still, decline one altogether.

-Plastic Saver tip #4: invest in a carbonator
+Plastic Free tip #4: invest in a carbonator

 If you are someone who enjoys drinking fizzy drinks, why not make your own?
 This can be easily done with a carbonator.
 They can be purchased from homeware stores and department stores, so you can avoid buying those plastic-bottled fizzy drinks.

-Plastic Saver tip #5: get a reusable coffee cup
+Plastic Free tip #5: get a reusable coffee cup

 British people use around 2.5 billion disposable coffee cups a year, most of which have a thin layer of plastic and are not recyclable, only a measly 0.25 per cent are in fact recycled.